June 15, 2020

 Students with questions about the wait list, please refer to our Wait List FAQ.

 Campus visits at Kenyon are customized.
-Visiting students can elect to take a tour, attend an information session or schedule an interview.
-We also offer specialized tours of our science facilities at 1:10 p.m. on Mondays and Fridays.
+Visiting students can elect to take a campus tour, attend an information session or schedule an interview.
+We also offer specialized Fine Arts, English/Creative Writing, Kenyon Athletic Center, Science, or Wright Film Center tours.

 Our goal is to admit talented students regardless of their financial standing.
 We make Kenyon affordable by meeting 100 percent of demonstrated need for all admitted students through scholarships, grants, loans and campus employment.
 And we will meet that need for all four years.
 Before assuming you can’t afford Kenyon, talk to us or the Office of Financial Aid.
 Fill out our Net Price Calculator for an estimate of your need-based aid package.